St. Matthew Lutheran Church

 The "Jerico" Connection

-As noted in the following Rootsweb Information section, there is evidence that the Darrtown Lutheran church originated in Jerico, Ohio.
+As noted in the Rootsweb Information section that appears at the right, there is evidence that the Darrtown Lutheran church originated in Jerico, Ohio.

 Webmaster Note: To this point in time (November, 2014), documentation of the Jerico community in Milford Township is sparse.
 However, persons who grew up in Darrtown and Milford township during the middle of the 20th century commonly referred to "Jerico" as the area surrounding the intersection of the Hamilton Richmond Road (State Route 177) and Somerville Road.
 Verbal history of Darrtown and vicinity verified the existence of the small community that known as "Jerico."